The Ultimate Guide to Hiring Virtual Assistants in 2026

 • CRM Management: 2.2 hours

-A sales virtual assistant can take much of this work off a sales leader's plate and give them more time with customers and prospects.
+A sales virtual assistant can alleviate much of this workload for a sales leader, allowing them to spend more time with customers and prospects.

 Virtual assistant tasks unique to sales include: